ofischbach24/Robo2/README.md

 Up D-pad and triangle/Down-Dpad and X move back flippers up/down.

-### Turret Mode:
-Bumpers turn the turret

-Up/Down On Left Joystick moves the shoulder

-Up/Down On Right Joystick moves the elbow

-Up/Down D-Pad moves the forearm

-Triangle/X move the wrist

-Triggers open/close the claw

 ### Inspect Console Description:
 "No Input": No controller inputs are being read